kubernetes/community/keps/sig-network/0031-20181017-kube-proxy-services-optional.md

 It is important for overall scalability that kube-proxy does not receive data for Service/Endpoints objects that it is not going to affect.
 This can reduce load on the kube-proxy and the network by never receiving the updates in the first place.

-The proposal is to make this feature available by annotating the Service object with this label: `kube-proxy.kubernetes.io/disabled=true`.
-The associated Endpoints object will automatically inherit that label from the Service object as well.
+The proposal is to make this feature available by annotating the Service object with this label: `service.kubernetes.io/alternative-service-proxy`.
+If this label key is set, with any value, the associated Endpoints object will automatically inherit that label from the Service object as well.

 When this label is set, kube-proxy will behave as if that service does not exist.
 None of the functionality that kube-proxy provides will be available for that service.